-US asks China to release journalist who reported Wuhan outbreak
+US Asks China To Release Journalist Who Reported Wuhan Outbreak

 The US move comes after reports that she is perilously close to death.

-"We have repeatedly expressed our serious concerns about the arbitrary nature of her detention and her mistreatment during it," US State Department spokesperson Ned Price told reporters, the report added.
+"We have repeatedly expressed our serious concerns about the arbitrary nature of her detention and her mistreatment during it," US State Department spokesperson Ned Price told reporters.

 "We reiterate our call to the PRC for her immediate and unconditional release."